orange-cloudfoundry/gitlab-release-resource/README.md

    during an `in` and pushing a release to a repo during an `out`.
 The access token you create is only required to have the `repo` or `public_repo` scope.

-* `gitlab_api_url`: *Optional.* If you use a non-public GitHub deployment then you can set your API URL here.
+* `gitlab_api_url`: *Optional.* If you use a non-public GitLab deployment then you can set your API URL here.

 * `insecure`: *Optional.
-Default `false`.* When set to `true`, concourse will allow insecure connection to your github API.
+Default `false`.* When set to `true`, concourse will allow insecure connection to your gitlab API.

 * `tag_filter`: *Optional.* If set, override default tag filter regular expression of `v?([^v].*)`.
 If the filter includes a capture group, the capture